Threats to the Homeland

+North Korean Attack on American Bases and Allies.
+North Korea’s conventional and nuclear missile forces threaten U.S. bases in South Korea, Japan, and Guam.
 Beyond its nuclear weapons programs, North Korea poses additional risks to its neighbors.
 North Korea has an extensive ballistic missile force.
 Pyongyang has deployed approximately 800 Scud short-range tactical ballistic missiles, 300 No-dong medium-range missiles, and 50 Musudan intermediate-range ballistic missiles.
-The Scud missiles threaten South Korea, the No-dong can target all of Japan and South Korea, and the Musudan and Hwasong-12 intermediate-range ballistic missiles can hit U.S. bases on Okinawa and Guam.
-Pyongyang continues its development of several different ICBMs with enough range to hit the continental U.S.29
+The Scud missiles threaten South Korea, the No-dong can target all of Japan and South Korea, and the Musudan and Hwasong-12 IRBMs can hit U.S. bases on Okinawa and Guam.
+Pyongyang continues its development of several different ICBMs with enough range to hit the continental U.S.35

-That North Korea’s conventional forces are a very real threat to South Korea was clearly demonstrated by two deadly attacks on South Korea in 2010.
+That North Korea’s conventional forces are a very real threat to South Korea was clearly demonstrated by two deadly attacks in 2010.
 In March, a North Korean submarine sank the South Korean naval corvette Cheonan in South Korean waters, killing 46 sailors.
 In November, North Korean artillery shelled Yeonpyeong Island, killing four South Koreans.

 Since the North Korean military is predominantly equipped with older ground force equipment, Pyongyang has prioritized deployment of strong asymmetric capabilities, including special operations forces, long-range artillery, and missiles.
 As noted, North Korea has deployed hundreds of Scud short-range ballistic missiles that can target all of South Korea with explosive, chemical, and biological warheads.
 The land and sea borders between North and South Korea remain unsettled, heavily armed, and actively subject to occasional, limited armed conflict.